toutjavascript/infollama-proxy/README.md

 # Infollama Proxy

-Infollama is a Python script that manages a token protection proxy for Ollama.
+Infollama is a Python server that manages a **token-protected proxy for Ollama**.

-Infollama also retrieves and displays usefull details about Ollama server (models, running models, size, ram usage, ...) and hardware informations, especially RAM and VRAM.
+Infollama also retrieves and displays in a real time UI **useful details about the Ollama server**, including available models, running models, file size, RAM usage, and more.
+It also **provides hardware information**, particularly GPU and RAM usage.

-## WARNING

-Very first pre alpha release shared to debug and test on various devices.
-Please report any issues or bugs you encounter during testing.
-You can share your ideas and needs.

 ## Features